-WHAT IS A SNIFFER?A sniffer, also known as a network analyzer, packet sniffer or ethernet sniffer, is a computer program that monitors and analyzes network traffic transmitted from one network location to another.
-A sniffer captures each packet sent, decodes it and allows to view its content.
-A sniffer is not a parasite or viral application.
-It is a specific networking tool targeted to system administrators and network managers, which use it for troubleshooting and monitoring purposes or to detect network intrusion attempts.
+A sniffer (also known as a network analyzer, packet analyzer or protocol analyzer) is a computer program, which is used to monitor and analyze the network traffic transmitted from one network location to another.
+A sniffer captures each packet of information, decodes it and gives for its owner the ability to see its content.
+If a sniffer is used by a reliable person, it is not considered dangerous application because it is used for troubleshooting and monitoring purposes or detecting network intrusion attempts.
 However, sniffers also can be used by malicious people who seek to steal people's sensitive information that is transmitted by them over a network.
 This information can be very different.
-It can include victims' login names, passwords, bank account details, credit card numbers, identity details and other valuable data that is not strongly encrypted.
+It can include victims' login names, passwords, bank account details, credit card numbers, identity details and other valuable data that can be used for dangerous activities.

 A sniffer can be installed on any computer connected to a local network.
-It often runs not on the affected system, but on the hacker’s PC and help it to steal needed information.
+It often does not necessarily need to run on the affected system.
+It can easily hide in hacker’s PC and help it to steal needed information.
 This technology also requires a person between a packet sender and recipient.
 However, a sniffer can also be installed on a compromised computer to intercept the network traffic and cause other activities.
 A sniffer can be also a physical device, usually a specific router with sniffing capabilities.
 It works in the same manner as typical sniffers but its detection can be even more complicated.